DanielCalvo/studies/AWS/UltimateAwsCertifiedSolutionsArchitectAssociate/Section4_HighAvailabilityAndScalablity_ELB_ASG/notes.md

 ### 43. Application Load Balancer (ALB) with Hands On
 - The application load balancer is layer 7 (HTTP)
-- It allows you to load balance multiple HTTO applications across machines
+- It allows you to load balance multiple HTTP applications across machines
 - Machines are grouped in Target Groupes
 - It also allows you to route to multiple applications on the same machine
 - Supports HTTP/2 and WebSockets.
 Supports redirects (HTTP to HTTPS for example)